-Other Type of Synergies
+Other Types of Synergies

 There are two more types of synergies:

-As the word suggests, this synergy would result in cost savings for both companies.
+As the word suggests, cost synergy would result in cost savings for both companies.
 Taking the same laptop example, the two companies achieve cost synergy as well.
-This is because they are able to access the market of another company at no additional cost at all and the resources can be put to best use now for both companies.
+This is because they are able to access the market of another company at no additional cost at all, and the resources can be put to best use now for both companies.
 Aggregation and volume drive the operational cost reduction.

 Financial synergy is very useful when evaluating mergers and acquisitions.
 Properly estimating and evaluating this synergy could play a decisive role in deciding whether or not a company should acquire or merge with another company.

 An entity can have financial synergy due to more cash flows, tax benefits, lower CoC (cost of capital), a drop in cost due to streamlined operations, talent and technology harmonies, and various other options.

 It can be represented using the following equation: